File changes & checkpoints

 • open diffs from the review UI with the right context

-You get version control discipline without asking every user to operate jj by hand.
+You get version control discipline without asking every user to manage checkpoints by hand.

 For agents: rationales and snapshots